SurachaThongmanee/file-upload-client/README.md

 # Upload File Microservice
+### Overview

-**The Upload File project is a microservice application developed with C#.NET 8 and React.JS.
-It boasts the following features:**
+**The Upload File project is a microservice application developed using C#.NET 8 and React.JS.
+It offers various features aimed at enhancing security, scalability, and testability.**

+## Key Features
-* **Security:** Utilizes JWT Token for enhanced security.
+* **Security:** Implements JWT Token for enhanced security and API key for communication between the file-upload-server and notification-server.
 * **Scalability:** Supports multi-file uploads and can send multiple emails for improved scalability.
 * **Testability:** Includes unit tests in UploadFileServer for robust testability.
 * **API Standard (RESTful):** Comprises three distinct parts - Upload Client, Upload Server, and Notification Server, adhering to API standards.